timwie/steward/README.md

 - [x] **Server Ranking**
  - Set top records on every map to rise in the server ranking.
  - You will get updates of your progression at the end of every race.
-- [x] **Sector Times**
- - Compare your live & personal best runs to the top record.
- - Find out in which sectors you have to improve.
 - [x] **Playlist**
  - Bring up the list of maps to see all of your record rankings.
 - [x] **Map Preferences**